 Dr. Plaut is Professor of Law and Social Science at Berkeley.
 She received her B.A. in Psychology from Harvard University in 1996, an M.Sc. in Social Psychology at the London School of Economics in 1997, and a Ph.D. at Stanford University in 2003.
 She taught at the College of the Holy Cross in Worcester, Massachusetts for two years before joining the faculty at the University of Georgia in 2005, where she was an Assistant Professor in the Department of Psychology.
 She moved to Berkeley in 2009, where she held a visiting position from 2009-2010 at Berkeley Law and then became Assistant Professor of Law and Social Science in 2010.
-Dr. Plaut was a member of the founding leadership team of the Center for Research and Engagement for Diversity at UGA and serves on the Board of Trustees of the Center for Advancement and Study of International Education in Atlanta, GA.
-Having lived in New York, Paris, Atlanta, Boston, London, San Francisco, Athens and now Berkeley, and having grown up in a bicultural family (Colombian-American), Dr. Plaut is fascinated by cultural and identity group differences and people's perceptions of those differences.
+Dr. Plaut was a member of the founding leadership team of the Center for Research and Engagement for Diversity at UGA and served on the Board of Trustees of the Center for Advancement and Study of International Education in Atlanta, GA.
+Having lived in New York, Paris, Atlanta, Boston, London, San Francisco, Athens and now Berkeley and Oakland, and having grown up in a bicultural family (Colombian-American), Dr. Plaut is fascinated by cultural and identity group differences.
+Moreover, she seeks to understand how differences are psychologically, structurally, and culturally constructed and matter for people’s lived experiences.
 Her research aims to uncover ways to foster successful and inclusive diverse environments.
-To this end, she also consults on issues related to diversity and inclusion with a wide variety of organizations.

 Alem Tecle, Lab Manager

-Alem is a recent transplant from Arizona, where she attended the University of Arizona, Honors College and earned her B.S. in Psychology in 2009.
+Alem is from Arizona, where she attended the University of Arizona, Honors College and earned her B.S. in Psychology in 2009.
 While there, she joined the Culture Collaboratory, and worked with Dr. Stephanie Fryberg on various projects investigating minority disparities in health and education.
 As a first generation African American, Alem has always had an interest in the intersection of different cultures, and the consequences this has for individuals and society.
-She looks forward to further exploring these topics with an applied focus on law and social policy through her postition with CDIRL.
-Alem also enjoys reading, volunteering, traveling, and dancing.
+She is currently exploring these topics with an applied focus on law and social policy through her position with CDIRL.

 Christina Stevens Carbone